openemr/demo_farm_openemr/README.md

-The repo will hold the pieces for an OpenEMR demo farm.
+The repo holds the mechanism for an OpenEMR demo farm.

 How do I set one of the "UP FOR GRABS" OpenEMR demos?
 -----------------------------------------------------